-We have in the past acquired several companies, including the completion of our acquisition of Finisar Corporation ("Finisar") in 2019.
-We may continue to expand and diversify our operations with additional acquisitions, such as our pending acquisition of Coherent, Inc. ("Coherent").
-We may be unable to identify or complete prospective acquisitions for many reasons, including increasing competition from other potential acquirers, the effects of consolidation in our industries, and potentially high valuations of acquisition candidates.
+We have acquired several companies, including Finisar Corporation ("Finisar") in September 2019 and Coherent in July 2022.
+We expect to expand and diversify our operations with additional acquisitions, but we may be unable to identify or complete prospective acquisitions for many reasons, including increasing competition from other potential acquirers, the effects of consolidation in our industries, and potentially high valuations of acquisition candidates.
 In addition, applicable antitrust laws and other regulations may limit our ability to acquire targets or force us to divest an acquired business line.
 If we are unable to identify suitable targets or complete acquisitions, our growth prospects may suffer, and we may not be able to realize sufficient scale and technological advantages to compete effectively in all markets.

 To the extent that we complete acquisitions, we may be unsuccessful in integrating acquired companies or product lines with existing operations, or the integration may be more difficult or more costly than anticipated.
+We expect to incur substantial expenses related to the acquisition of Coherent and the related integration of Coherent and its subsidiaries.
 Some of the risks that may affect our ability to integrate or realize anticipated benefits from acquired companies, businesses, or assets include those associated with:

-- unexpected losses of key employees of the acquired company; - conforming the acquired company's standards, processes, procedures, and controls with our operations, including integrating enterprise resource planning systems and other key business applications; - coordinating new product and process development; - increasing complexity from combining operations; - increasing the scope, geographic diversity, and complexity of our operations; - difficulties in consolidating facilities and transferring processes and know-how; and - diversion of management's attention from other business concerns. - In connection with acquisitions, we may: - use a signification portion of our available cash; - issue equity securities, which would dilute current shareholders' percentage ownership; - o incur significant debt; - incur or assume contingent liabilities, known or unknown, including potential lawsuits, infringement actions, or similar liabilities; - o incur impairment charges related to goodwill or other intangibles; and - face antitrust or other regulatory inquiries or actions.
+- unexpected losses of key employees of the acquired company; - conforming the acquired company's standards, processes, procedures, and controls with our operations, including integrating enterprise resource planning systems and other key business applications; - coordinating new product and process development; - increasing complexity from combining operations; - increasing the scope, geographic diversity, and complexity of our operations; - difficulties in consolidating facilities and transferring processes and know-how; - diversion of management's attention from other business concerns; and - actions we may take in connection with acquisitions, such as: - using a significant portion of our available cash; - issuing equity securities, which would dilute current shareholders' percentage ownership; - incurring significant debt; - incurring or assume contingent liabilities, known or unknown, including potential lawsuits, infringement actions, or similar liabilities; - o incurring impairment charges related to goodwill or other intangibles; and - o facing antitrust or other regulatory inquiries or actions.